2020 PROGRAM DESCRIPTION AND APPLICATION GUIDELINES

 - Propose original activities to expand appreciation of the literary arts.

 The Piedmont Laureate will be selected by a committee appointed by the sponsoring agencies.
 Each year the program will be open to writers creating work in a selected literary genre (poetry, novels, plays, etc.).
-For the 2019 cycle, applications will be accepted from creative nonfiction writers of works including biographies, autobiographies, memoirs, travel writing and journalism.
+For the 2020 cycle, applications will be accepted from writers of plays, musicals and screenplays (for film, television and video games).

 The Piedmont Laureate must be 18 years of age or older and have been a resident of Wake, Durham, or Orange counties for at least one year.
 Candidates should plan on maintaining residency in Wake, Durham, or Orange counties for the duration of their appointment as Laureate.